xchjason/CovidPopulationModel/README.md

   - To accept the recommended values based on these ratios, respond "Y" to prompt.
   - To leave the values in the control workbook's SETTINGS sheet unchanged, respond "N" to prompt.

 - H.  Execute CUSTOMIZE COLAB code segment #8 ("Update AllParam").
-This code segment synchronizes control workbook entries related to health state dwell time assumptions (durations), and transition probabilities.
+This code segment synchronizes control workbook entries related to health state dwell time assumptions (DURATIONS(VAX) and DURATIONS(UNVAX) sheets), and transition probabilities (TRANSITIONS sheet).

 - I  Execute CUSTOMIZE COLAB code segment #9 ("Update Learned Parameters").
 This code segment genrates a new json file with the appropriate parameters.

 - J  Execute CUSTOMIZE COLAB code segment #10 ("Project COVID Outcomes with User-Specified assumptions").
 Generates simulation projections.

-- H.	Execute CUSTOMIZE COLAB code segment #7 (“Transfer suggestion”) if you want to reset the transfer ratios to their simulation-recommended values.
-In response to the prompt (“Do you want to update with recommended ratios for your selected state (Y/N)?”
-  -  Answering “Y” updates the values as described;
-  - Answering “N” makes no change to the values

-- I.	Modify user-accessible assumptions in the model.
-These assumptions appear in cells that are shaded green in any sheet.

-- J.	Execute CUSTOMIZE COLAB segment #8 (“Update AllParam”).
-This code segment incorporates user-specified revisions to the DURATIONS and TRANSITIONS sheets.
-Always run this code segment before running the simulation.

-- K.	Execute CUSTOMIZE COLAB segment #9 (“Update learned parameters”).
-This code segment creates a new json file.

-- L.	Execute CUSTOMIZE COLAB segment #10 (“Project COVID Outcomes with User-Specified Assumptions”).
-After running the model, the user can modify assumptions and proceed to run the model again.
-The user can make modifications at steps D, H, and I in this list.
-Be sure to execute all subsequent steps.
-For example, following modification of the training region (part of Step D), follow steps E, F, and so forth.